 Along with BNSF a few shortlines also operate in Utah and include the Deseret Western Railway and Salt Lake Garfield & Western Railway.
 To learn more about the current railroads that serve Utah please click here to visit the state's career page at the site.
 Utah's railroads today operate nearly 1,500 miles of trackage with the state's peak mileage topping out at 2,161 during the 1920s.
 Because Utah has historically always featured through main line routes with few secondary and branch lines it still retains about 68% of its original rail infrastructure.
 For more information on Utah railroads, in terms of route mileage over the years please take a look at the chart below.

 Utah railroads are also home to the famed California Zephyr as Amtrak has been continuously operating the train over much of its original route dating back to the days of the CZ's ownership under the D&RGW, CB&Q and Western Pacific.
 And, Utah is now home to the highly anticipated Frontrunner commuter rail system operating between Salt Lake City, Pleasant View and Ogden, Utah which opened in 2008.
-To learn more about Amtrak's current services in Utah please visit their website.

 While the Golden Spike National Historic Site is likely the most well known railroad museum in Utah other interesting

 sites include the Heber Valley Historic Railroad, which operates a

 historic Baldwin steam locomotive and runs over ex-Denver, Rio Grande

 & Western Railroad trackage (the Heber Branch) in the beautiful

 Provo Canyon region.
 Other interesting museums include the Ogden Union Station Railroad Museum and the Western Mining and Railroad Museum.